xinychen/transdim/README.md

 ### Open data

 In this repository, we have adapted the following public data sets into our experiments.
-If you want to view the original data, please see the following links:
+If you want to view the original data, please check out the following links:

 - [Guangzhou traffic speed data set](https://doi.org/10.5281/zenodo.1205228).
 - [Birmingham parking data set](https://archive.ics.uci.edu/ml/datasets/Parking+Birmingham).